well0203/my_work/README.md

 ![results](results/Results_table.png)

-Results scaled by a factor of 10².
+RMSE and MAE of all models scaled by a factor of 10².
 The best results are highlighted in bold, and the second-best results are underscored.

 ## Table of Contents